 Centers must establish behavioral expectations that promote a safe, respectful, and goal-oriented culture that fosters personal responsibility and mutual growth.

-R31.
+R32.
 Delivery and Coordination of Services to Students

-Center operators must:
+Center operator must:

 a.
 Develop a structured process for sharing information between all center staff, departments, and community resources, as needed to ensure the coordinated delivery of services to students, especially in assisting them to meet the rigor of the training program.